luigoalma/maxpayne-grphmfc-jpg-patcher/Readme.md

 This means some missing textures, but the game SHOULD run.\
 If a header gets corrupted, then we run to an issue.

-Don't know to what extent the jpgs are failing within the game on these CPUs, and only had one friend to shortly test it out.

 This is not very polished on the applying scripts, and not really intended to be, just good to apply it and make dll ready to the let game run with new code.

-Maybe someone will want to use this to determine what image is _supposed_ to be loaded, and load it some other way here.

 For other people without the problem, this may come just as a possible little boost of speed.